The most hydrating hyaluronic acid moisturizers you must try

 - Neutrogena Hydro Boost Water Gel

-Let your skin soak in the goodness of pristine thermal water right from the Himalayas and glow like morning dew!
-Try Mamaearth’s aqua glow gel face moisturizer to achieve plump and healthy skin.
-The solution is free of toxic chemicals like parabens and silicones and is packed with hyaluronic acid that provides intense hydration without turning your face greasy.
+Let your skin soak in the goodness of 30% Hyaluronic Acid complex (with three molecular sizes of Hyaluronic Acid) and glow like morning dew!
+Try Peter Thomas Roth’s Water Drench Hyaluronic Cloud Cream to achieve plump and healthy skin.
+The solution is free from oil, fragrance and alcohol and is packed with antioxidant properties of Elderberry that provides intense hydration and prevents signs of ageing.

-If you want younger-looking and radiant skin, give this hydrating gel from Dot & Key a try.
-Infused with hyaluronic acid, the formula is gel-based and offers 72-hour hydration leaving your skin with a dewy glow.
-The product also contains rice water which is rich in antioxidants and vitamin E that helps brighten your complexion.
+If you want younger-looking and radiant skin, give this hydrating gel from Antipodes a try.
+Infused with plant derived hyaluronic acid, the formula is gel-based and offers long lasting hydration leaving your skin with a dewy glow.
+The product also contains New Zealand manuka honey and harakeke gel that deeply hydrate and provide regenerative benefits.
+Hibiscus flower gently buffs away dead skin cells and reveals a clear, bright complexion.

 Image: Courtesy L’Oreal Paris

-Minimalist is known for the efficacy of its products and this face moisturizer promises to deliver all that it claims.
-Concocted with a blend of hydrating elements like glycerin and hyaluronic acid, this solution replenishes your skin and prevents damage from external aggressors.
-Another special ingredient in the formula is Marula oil, sourced from Switzerland, which deeply nourishes your skin to retain its natural moisture.
+This moisturizer by Perricone is concocted with a blend of three forms of hyaluronic acid – micro hyaluronic acid that plumps skin, cross linked hyaluronic acid for intense hydration and barrier hyaluronic acid that prevents moisture loss from your skin.
+This solution replenishes your skin and prevents damage from external aggressors.
+Another special ingredient in the formula is rosemary leaf extract which deeply lifts and tightens skin over time.

 Image: Courtesy Neutrogena